Table of Contents

 It is early in the spread of the virus, but as of March 20, 2020 there have been over 16,000 cases of coronavirus in the United States and this number will continue to grow if people don’t exercise the necessary precautions.
 With simple measures like washing your hands and avoiding unnecessary travel, we can flatten the curve to prevent a spike in cases.
 The virus has been reported in every state in the union, so proper measures can prevent this pandemic from claiming more lives and disrupting everyday life.

-UPDATE: Update: As of June 26, 2020 the CDC reports that there are 2,374,282 reported cases of the COVID-19 virus in the United States.
-Of these cases, there have been 121,809 deaths.
+UPDATE: Update: As of June 26, 2020 the CDC reports that there have over 1,677,604 reported cases of the COVID-19 virus in the United States since the beginning of March 2020.
 It is important to follow the instruction of federal and local governments and practice social distancing, so we can flatten the curve together.
 If you are isolated with your family, have one family member perform the essential activities, like grocery shopping or going to the pharmacy.
 Tasking one family member for these activities limits a household’s possible exposure to the virus.

 Is a cure on its way?